meshcloud/meshcloud-docs/docs/osb.volume.md

 Each service instance of the volume service has dedicated resources available to it and thus offers constant performance.

-Please see the [pricing sheet](https://panel.meshcloud.io/#/billing/prices?tab=cf) for available sizes and prices of the `osb-samba` service.
+Please see the pricing sheet (found in the footer of the meshPanel) for available sizes and prices of the `osb-samba` service.

 ## Mounting a Volume